\'Etale d\'evissage, descent and pushouts of stacks

 where the horizontal morphisms are \etale{} and quasi-separated, where $X'\to X$ is surjective and where $\map{f'}{X'}{Y'}$ is finite, flat and of finite presentation.
 Moreover, \begin{enumerate} \item If $f$ is representable and separated, we can arrange so that the horizontal morphisms are representable, separated and of finite presentation. \item If $f$ is representable and locally separated, we can arrange so that the horizontal morphisms are representable. \item If $Y$ is quasi-compact and quasi-separated, we can arrange so that the horizontal morphisms are of finite presentation. \end{enumerate} \end{theorem}

-Note that if $Y$ is a quasi-compact Deligne--Mumford stack with quasi-compact and separated diagonal, then the result follows from the case where $Y$ is a scheme which is well known.
-The proof in the general case is much more subtle and is inspired by Keel and Mori's usage of Hilbert schemes~\cite[\S4]{keel_mori_quotients}.
+Note that if $Y$ is a quasi-compact Deligne--Mumford stack with quasi-compact and separated diagonal, then the result follows from the well known case where $X$ and $Y$ are schemes.
+The proof in the general case is more subtle and is inspired by Keel and Mori's usage of Hilbert schemes~\cite[\S4]{keel_mori_quotients}.

 \begin{proof} Let us first assume that $f$ is representable and separated.
 The \etale{} sheaf $f_!\left(\underline{\Z/2\Z}_X\right)$ is \emph{constructible} and hence represented by a finitely presented \etale{} morphism $Y'\to Y$.
 We let $X'\subset X\times_Y Y'$ be the support of the universal section.
 This is an open and closed subset so that $X'\to X$ is finitely presented and \etale{}.
-By the definition of $f_!$ we have that $f'$ is proper and hence finite.
+By the definition of $f_!$ we have that $\map{f'}{X'}{Y'}$ is proper and hence finite.
 That $X'\to X$ is surjective can be checked after passing to fibers of $f$ since $f_!$ commutes with arbitrary base change.

 To see that $Y'\to Y$ is separated, we describe $Y'$ as a Hilbert scheme.
 Let $\Hilb^{\mopen}_k(X/Y)$ be the open subscheme of the relative Hilbert scheme of $k$ points on $X/Y$ parameterizing open and closed subschemes.
 That is, for any scheme $T$ and morphism $T\to Y$, the $T$-points of $\Hilb^{\mopen}_k(X/Y)$ are in bijection with open and closed subschemes $Z\inj X\times_Y T$ such that $Z\to T$ is flat and finite of constant rank $k$.
 Then $Y'=\coprod_{k\geq 0} \Hilb^{\mopen}_k(X/Y)$ so that $Y'\to Y$ is separated.